Top 5 Condition Monitoring Sensors in 2026

 What Industries are using Tractian’s Condition Monitoring Sensors?

-Smart Trac Ultra is deployed across a wide range of industrial sectors where equipment reliability, safety, and uptime directly influence output and operating costs.
+Smart Trac is deployed across a wide range of industrial sectors where equipment reliability, safety, and uptime directly influence output and operating costs.
 These sensors are chosen by teams that manage a large range of critical assets and need accurate insight into machine health without adding complexity to daily operations.

 - Mining and Metals operators use Tractian to monitor crushers, conveyors, and mobile assets running in extreme environments.
 Continuous monitoring helps prevent unplanned stoppages, protect workers, and keep high-value equipment running across remote or rugged locations.

-- Mills and Agriculture processors use Smart Trac Ultra to ensure machines stay operational during peak seasons.
+- Mills and Agriculture processors use Smart Trac to ensure machines stay operational during peak seasons.
 Early detection of bearing wear or misalignment helps prevent disruptions during high-demand harvest windows and safeguards expensive processing equipment.

 - Manufacturing and industrial production depend on Tractian to maintain line uptime, reduce unexpected stoppages, and support continuous improvement programs.
 Real-time diagnostics help teams protect motors, gearboxes, and robotics used across mixing, forming, packaging, and assembly operations.